 On another note, the vast majority of Turtle Island First Nations are strongly opposed to the use of the term “shaman” by any white person, and anyone self-identifying as a “shaman” is immediately perceived to be lacking in authentic cultural connection.
 “Shaman” is never used in genuine Turtle Island community to describe wisdom keepers, medicine holders, healers or other Elders, and First Nations view the promotion or marketing of “shamanic healing,” “core shamanism” or “universal shamanism” to be egotistic, a hubristic gesture of elitism and a sign of disrespect to the original knowledge keepers, the Evenki-speaking Tungusian and Samoyedic tribes of eastern Siberia.
 In my opinion, the contemporary over-use of the term “shaman” (or “shamanic”) to describe a vast array of practices, attitudes and mystical experiences has rendered it almost meaningless (!), and as a highly-charged identity marker, the use of “shaman” is becoming more and more problematic.

-This article was originally submitted to the "Pagan Values Blogject 2015" but did not receive publication or endorsement, even though the project called for discussion on "How our faiths impel us to react to situations of injustice or entrenched classism and racism and sexism."
+This article was originally submitted to the "Pagan Values Blogject 2015" with the theme, "How our faiths impel us to react to situations of injustice or entrenched classism and racism and sexism."